dandysrt/superset/README.md

-# superset
+# SuperSet

+## Overview

-An extension and upgrade to the JavaScript built-in Set module
+This library is an extension of the JavaScript built-in [`Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) utility to provide broader set operations.

+###